hpssjellis/hpssjellis-my-examples-of-wearables-sodium-potassium/README.md

 # my-examples-of-wearables-sodium-potassium

-# Mainly Sweat, Blood and Tears, or Urine.
+# Mainly Sweat, Blood and Tears, or Urine, but sweat is probably the easiest to work with.

 Started June 7th 2022